BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/octoplus.md

 `sensor.octopus_energy_{{ACCOUNT_ID}}_octoplus_points`

-Determines the current Octoplus points balance
+Determines the current Octoplus points balance.
+This sensor will only be available if you have enrolled on the octoplus programme.

 | Attribute | Type | Description |
 |-----------|------|-------------|